hinduinterest/hinduinterest-site/content/posts/2021-05-03-who-is-hindu/index.md

 >
 > Hīnaṁ ca dūṣyatyēva hindurityuccatē priyē
 >
 >> O My dear!
-One who renounced ignorance, delusion and inferiority is called Hindu
+One who renounced ignorance (delusion) and inferiority is called Hindu
 >>          - Meru Tantra (Shaiva Agama)

-The definition of the word `Hindu` is itself an inclusive identity and grand narrative for all seekers across all Space and Time and not limited to a geography.
+The definition of the word `Hindu` is an inclusive identity and grand narrative for all seekers across all Space and Time and not limited to geography.

 References:
 - ["Hindus Never Existed!" - Who called them "Hindus" in the First Place?](https://www.youtube.com/watch?v=Yu2PDFXuP10)